NeuromatchAcademy/course-content/projects/README.md

 During weeks two and three, you will work in your project groups.
 The mentors and the TAs will alternate in providing you with support, guidance and general discussions.
 You must finish your projects your presentations by the end of project day 13 (week three day four).
 You will prepare a 10min project presentation and a recording for possible presentation to the rest of the NMA regional zone and a virtual ‘poster session’!
 Remember you have the entire NMA community who can also help you!
 Please ask questions in the Neurostars forum and help to answer questions from your fellow NMA classmates!

-# TA's Guide to NMA Projects
+# TA Guide to NMA Projects

 The Neuromatch Academy projects are small group projects that will help the students build the skill of taking a question and trying to apply concepts or tools from the NMA curriculum.
 Teaching assistants are a critical component of this process and you will be providing guidance and support for these projects.
 The primary goals are:
 - Understanding how to develop a clear scientific question